RedisGears/RedisGears/README.md

 # <img src="docs/images/RedisGears.png" alt="logo" style="width: 2em; vertical-align: middle;"/> RedisGears

-RedisGears is a serverless engine for transaction, batch and event-driven data processing.
+RedisGears is a serverless engine for transaction, batch and event-driven data processing in Redis.
 It is a dynamic framework for the execution of functions that, in turn, implement data flows in Redis, while (almost) entirely abstracting the data's distribution and choice of deployment  (i.e. stand-alone vs. cluster, OSS vs. Enterprise).
 Functions can be implemented in different languages, including Python and C APIs.

 * The RedisGears Homepage: https://oss.redislabs.com/redisgears
 * Get to 6th-gear with an [Introduction to RedisGears](https://oss.redislabs.com/redisgears/intro.html)